The JBL Charge 5 speaker, top view, showing the -Power- button glowing.

 How to Turn On Service Mode on the JBL Charge 5

 To turn on this Service mode, power on the speaker first.
-Then press the Bluetooth and Play-Pause buttons at the same time, until the unit powers OFF, which usually takes ten seconds or so.
+Then press the Bluetooth and Play-Pause buttons at the same time.
+Hold them in until the unit powers OFF, which takes ten seconds or so.

 Find these buttons pointed out in the last picture.
-Note that you can enter this mode as long as the speaker is ON, and it doesn’t matter whether it’s connected to external power or not.
+Note that you can enter this mode as long as the speaker is ON.
+So it doesn’t matter whether the charger is present or not.

 How to Turn Off Service Mode

 Now you can restore proper speaker operation by disabling this mode.
-But note that when this Service mode is in effect, then to switch it back off, you must connect external power.
+But note that in Service mode, to switch it back off, you must connect the charger.
 Why?
 Because when in Service mode, the JBL Charge 5 won’t come on without outside power.
 But you can’t change modes without powering up the unit first.
 Thus, you need the power adapter to make this fix.

 1. So, connect your speaker to AC power and turn on the speaker.

-2. Then, with the unit Power button glowing, you press and hold the Bluetooth and Play-Pause button combo for ten seconds or so, until the unit powers off.
+2. Then, with the unit Power button glowing, press the Bluetooth and Play-Pause button combo.
+Then hold for ten seconds or so, until the unit powers off.

-Finally, at this point, the Power button should turn the JBL Charge 5 on again, whether or not you connect the charger adapter.
+Finally, at this point, the Power button should turn the JBL Charge 5 on again.
+And that’s either with or without the charger.

 JBL Charge 5 Lock Mode Button Combination

-Entering this mode powers down the speaker and disables the buttons, except for the one needed to exit this mode.
-If running on AC power or if the internal battery has some charge, the button lamps may all glow while this mode is in effect.
+Entering this mode powers down the speaker.
+It also disables the buttons, except for the one you need to exit this mode.
+If running on AC power or battery, the button lamps may all glow in this mode.

 How to Enter Lock Mode

 To turn on Lock mode, power up the Charge 5 first.
-And then press and hold in the Pairing and Volume UP (+) buttons at the same time, until the speaker powers OFF, which usually takes ten seconds or so.
+And then press and hold in the Pairing and Volume UP (+) buttons at the same time.
+Hold them in until the Charge 5 powers OFF, which usually takes ten seconds or so.

 Find these buttons pointed out in the next picture.
 Note that you can enter this mode as long as the speaker is ON.
-Note that it doesn’t matter whether the unit is connected to external power or not.
-But remember that unlike in Service mode, you don’t need to connect the AC adapter as long as the internal battery has enough juice to power up the Charge 5.
+Note that it doesn’t matter whether the unit has connection to external power.
+But remember that unlike in Service mode, you don’t need to connect the AC adapter.
+This is true as long as the battery has enough juice to power up the Charge 5.

 Picture of the -Bluetooth Pairing- and -Volume UP- buttons.